oliverfoster/adapt-animate/README.md

 See [jquery selectors](http://api.jquery.com/category/selectors/)

 #### 3. action

+Description: Specifies the actions to be taken on the event call

 [manipulation][([order][intervalExpression])]

 ###### manipulation

+Description: Specifies whether to add or remove the alterations

   \+ = add alterationSelector to toSelector
   \- = remove alterationSelector from toSelector

 ###### order

+Description: Specifies the order at which the alterations are to be made on the elements from toSelector, top-to-bottom or bottom-to-top

   \> = add interval descending
   \< = add interval ascending

 ###### intervalExpression

+Description: Adds/removes alterationSelector to toSelector elements after specified interval
-This expression is contextSubstituted before it is evaluated  (see below)
+Note: This expression is contextSubstituted before it is evaluated  (see below)

-Adds/removes alterationSelector to toSelector elements after specified interval

 Examples: